Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Versicle before the Gospel (Mt 4:16): Alleluia.
 The people who sit in darkness have seen a great light; on those dwelling in a land overshadowed by death, light has arisen.
 Alleluia.

-Gospel text (Mk 1,21-28): In the city of Capernaum, on a Sabbath, Jesus went to the synagogue and began to teach.
-The people were astonished at the way He taught, for He spoke as one having authority and not like the teachers of the Law.
-It happened that a man with an evil spirit was in their synagogue and he shouted, «What do you want with us, Jesus of Nazareth?
+Gospel text (Mk 1:21-28): Then they came to Capernaum, and on the sabbath he entered the synagogue and taught.
+The people were astonished at his teaching, for he taught them as one having authority and not as the scribes.
+In their synagogue was a man with an unclean spirit; he cried out, “What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
-I know who you are: You are the Holy One of God».
-Then Jesus faced him and said with authority, «Be silent and come out of this man!».
-The evil spirit shook the man violently and, with a loud shriek, came out of him.
-All the people were astonished and they wondered, «What is this?
-With what authority He preaches!
-He even orders evil spirits and they obey him!».
-And Jesus' fame spread throughout all the country of Galilee.
+I know who you are—the Holy One of God!”
+Jesus rebuked him and said, “Quiet!
+Come out of him!”
+The unclean spirit convulsed him and with a loud cry came out of him.
+All were amazed and asked one another, “What is this?
+A new teaching with authority.
+He commands even the unclean spirits and they obey him.”
+His fame spread everywhere throughout the whole region of Galilee.

 Fr.
-Jordi CASTELLET i Sala (Sant Hipòlit de Voltregà, Barcelona, Spain)
+Jordi CASTELLET i Sala (Vic, Barcelona, Spain)

-Today, Christ addresses us his resolute command, without question, with authority: «Be silent and come out of this man!» (Mk 1:25).
-He speaks to the evil spirits living within us that curtail the freedom God has given us and wants us to enjoy.
+Today, Christ addresses us with His forceful cry, without doubts and with authority: “Quiet!
+Come out of him!”
+(Mk 1:25).
+He speaks to the evil spirits that live within us and prevent us from being free, as God has created and desired us to be.

-Perhaps you have noticed that silence is the first rule the founders of religious orders establish when they set up the rules for their community life: on a house where prayer is compulsory, silence and contemplation must reign.
-There is a Spanish adage that could more or less be translated as: «Virtue is silent; evil is noisy».
-This is why Christ commands that evil spirit to be silent, because its obligation is to surrender before Him, who is the Word, who «became flesh and made his dwelling among us» (Jn 1:14).
+Perhaps you have noticed that the first rule the founders of religious orders set up when establishing community life, is often that of silence: in a house where prayer is needed, silence and contemplation must reign.
+As the adage goes: "Noise makes no good, good makes no noise."
+This is why Christ commands that evil spirit to be silent, because its duty is to surrender to the Word, who "became flesh and made His dwelling among us" (John 1:14).

-But good and evil cannot coexist.
-A saintly life cannot allow sin. «No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
-You cannot serve God and mammon» (Mt 6:24), says Christ.
-Let us find shelter in the holy tree of the Cross and let its shadow project itself over our life, and let Him comfort us, help us understand the reason of our life and give us a life worthy of the name of sons of God.
+Evil cannot coexist with good.
+Holy life does not allow sin.
+Jesus Christ says: "No one can serve two masters.
+He will either hate one and love the other, or be devoted to one and despise the other."
+(Matthew 6:24).
+Let us take refuge in the holy tree of the Cross and let its shadow be cast over our lives; and let Him comfort us, make us understand the purpose of our existence, and grant us a life worthy of being Children of God.